Bloggify/terms/terms-of-service.md

 # Terms of Service

----
-title: Terms
-order: 4
----

 Hey there!
 We're Bloggify and we're happy that you are here, on our website.
 When we say **we**, **us** or **Bloggify** it's because that's who we are.
 We own and run the Bloggify website.

 By navigating on this website you agree to follow the the terms explained on this page.
 Please read and understand them.
 If you don't accept them, then we'll be sorry, but you will need to leave.

-### GENERAL TERMS

-### Service

-Bloggify is a NodeJS platform providing a simple way to build a blog in minutes.
-We focus on modularity, flexibility, simplicity and speed.
-You will need to create an account and accept these terms to become a member of our awesome community.
-The account will also allow you to buy and sell items on the Bloggify Market sites and make other related transactions (see below for specific terms related to the Bloggify Market).

 ### Prohibited Conduct